Brass Vs. Bronze Ball Valves

 What is Bronze Valve?

 Bronze valves have a reputation for lasting a long time and resisting corrosion.
-They frequently choose them in hostile settings, such as those containing salt water.
+They frequently choose them in hostile environments, such as those containing saltwater.
 Particularly prized for their resilience to sea conditions, bronze ball valves are ideal for shipbuilding and offshore applications.

 Bronze, one of the OG metal alloys, has existed since about 3500 BC.
 This copper and tin material has remained unchanged, proving its durability.
 Looking closely, you might spot small holes and rough surfaces, thanks to the casting process.